Itheum/architecture-diagrams/live_whitepaper.md

 In this type of attack, a malicious user will attempt to bring reputation damage to the Itheum Data DEX by uploading irrelevant or inappropriate data.
 They may masquerade as a legitimate user and then disrupt the credibility of the platform by uploading bad data that will be seen by other legitimate users of the platform.
 This may also bring about regulation concerns if the data is especially inappropriate.
 Over time this type of attack will "spam" the natural, organic network activity and degrade the reputation of the Itheum Data DEX.

 ###5) Sybil Attack
-This type of attack is something all distributed systems and blockchains are prone to and involves malicious parties using “multiple identities” to flood a chain with the intention to take control of governance or core functionalities (like producing blocks in a blockchain or voting in their fake proposals).
-The Itheum Data DEX is built on EVM compatible chains (Ethereum, Polygon, etc) — so the inherent risk of Sybil attacks on the core chains will impact Itheum’s data trade activity.
+This type of attack is something all distributed systems and blockchains are prone to and involves malicious parties using “multiple identities” to flood a chain to take control of governance or core functionalities (like producing blocks in a blockchain or voting in their fake proposals).
+The Itheum Data DEX is built on EVM and non-EVM compatible chains (Elrond, Ethereum, Polygon, etc) — so the inherent risk of Sybil attacks on the core chains will impact Itheum’s data trade activity.
 The Itheum Data DEX is also prone to Sybil Attacks of a different type; where a malicious user, masquerading as a Data Creator/Seller can spin up multiple identities and flood the marketplace with fake orders or attempt to take control of the governance and voting activities that are core to the Data Coalitions.

 ## Methods for Prevention <a name="fraud-3"></a>
 The following methods are (or will be) implemented to mitigate the above attack vectors.

 <br />
 - The selling of personal data (either via direct peer-to-peer sales or via a Data Coalition) involves an “advertising process” (described in a section above) — where the integrity of the raw data is advertised on-chain to facilitate the trade process.
 As this is a “write-transaction” it does require GAS to complete.
-If a malicious user is attempting to spam or dump fake datasets for sale on the marketplace, the GAS cost implication will make it impractical. (this is especially true if the chain is Ethereum, but for low GAS fee chains like Polygon — the risk remains but at lower levels).
-This is applicable for direct peer-to-peer sales of Data Sets as well as for sales of Data NFTs.
+If a malicious user is attempting to spam or dump fake datasets for sale on the marketplace, the GAS cost implication will make it impractical. (this is especially true if the chain is Ethereum, but for low GAS fee chains like Elrond or Polygon — the risk remains but at lower levels).
+This is applicable for direct peer-to-peer sales of Data Packs as well as for sales of Data NFTs.

 <br />
-- Currently, a Data Preview is attached to each Data Set and Data NFT sale offer.
+- Currently, a Data Preview is attached to each Data Pack and Data NFT sale offer.
 When a user puts “Data Previews” they are currently manually entered, this allows for a malicious user to put in a fake preview and upload fake data.

     ![image](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/xdn1bxsxdqkbclw1rhkn.png)
     > _Data Previews can be “Gamed” as it’s manually entered_

 We are working on having a new metadata field called “data snapshot” which will focus on a specific, random part of the uploaded file or stream and attach that to the dataset order.
-In order to prevent the “data snapshot” exposing any sensitive data; upon upload of the data file by the seller they will be provided with a few “snapshots” and they will be able to pick one that they prefer (similar to how you can pick a generated thumbnail for a video uploaded in YouTube)
+To prevent the “data snapshot” exposing any sensitive data; upon upload of the data file by the seller they will be provided with a few “snapshots” and they will be able to pick one that they prefer (similar to how you can pick a generated thumbnail for a video uploaded in YouTube)

 <br />
 - Data Creators/Sellers can align to a Data Coalition to leverage the “power selling” of datasets.
-To align to a Data Coalition and then pipe their data to the Coalition for sale, the Data Creator/Seller will need to stake some 🔼ITHEUM against the Coalition DAO.
+To align to a Data Coalition and then pipe their data to the Coalition for sale, the Data Creator/Seller will need to stake some $ITHEUM against the Coalition DAO.
 The more they stake, the higher the data quality score is attached to the origin Data Creator.
-This puts a “skin in the game” vector for the Data Creator/Seller to behave in ways that don’t end up them having to be penalized and have their 🔼ITHEUM revoked.
+This puts a “skin in the game” vector for the Data Creator/Seller to behave in ways that don’t end up them having to be penalized and have their $ITHEUM revoked.

 <br />
 - Staking/Voting against a Data Asset to boost credibility: We are looking at methods to attach community staking and/or voting against data assets that are put for sale.
 This may be voting that happens as part of the Data Coalition (i.e. if a specific user’s data is gaining more demand, the DAO upvotes the user’s credibility).
-As the core credibility grows the value of the user’s data (in terms of 🔼ITHEUM cost) also increases.
-Based on this method, as a new Seller (i.e. new’ish Chain Address) tries to sell data, the credit score will be extremely low and therefore the return will be less — this provides the organic incentive needed for legitimate behavior as the best way to earn more 🔼ITHEUM would be to upload legitimate data, align to strong Data Coalitions and gain organic credibility over time.
+As the core credibility grows the value of the user’s data (in terms of $ITHEUM cost) also increases.
+Based on this method, as a new Seller (i.e. new’ish Chain Address) tries to sell data, the credibility score will be extremely low and therefore the return will be less — this provides the organic incentive needed for legitimate behavior as the best way to earn more $ITHEUM would be to upload legitimate data, align to strong Data Coalitions and gain organic credibility over time.

 This approach will organically generate a sort of **confidence score** for each dataset or data NFT being sold on the marketplace.
-This is very similar to the OpenSea Confidence Score dialog alert you see when you attempt to buy NFTs.
+This is very similar to the `OpenSea Confidence Score` dialog alert you see when you attempt to buy NFTs.

 ![image](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/7c2myf0dtjl5ja7841je.png)